10 Decision Rules

 A OneR model is a decision tree with only one split.
 The split is not necessarily binary as in CART, but depends on the number of unique feature values.

-Let us look at an example how the best feature is chosen by OneR.
-The following table shows an artificial dataset about houses with information about its value, location, size and whether pets are allowed.
+Let’s look at an example of how the best feature is chosen by OneR.
+Table 10.1 shows an artificial dataset about houses with information about their value, location, size, and whether pets are allowed.
 We are interested in learning a simple model to predict the value of a house.

 location size pets value